Alphabetical Plant Listing

 Smooth Hydrangea, Wild Hydrangea, Sevenbark

 Hardy and adaptable, Hydrangea arborescens (Smooth Hydrangea) is a small, densely multi-stemmed deciduous shrub with large rounded clusters, up 6 in. across (15 cm), packed with delicate flowers on the ends of its branches.
-Blooming from early to late summer, the flowers emerge pale green, turn to creamy-white, then eventually fade to tan adding winter interest to the landscape.
+Blooming from early to late summer, the flowers emerge pale green, turn to creamy white, then eventually fade to tan, adding winter interest to the landscape.
 The luminous blossoms brighten shady areas and bring life to the garden.
 After the flowers fade, they make excellent dried flowers.
-The stems are covered with an attractive peeling bark and are clothed with oval, serrated, dark green leaves, 2-6 in. long (5-15 cm).
+The stems are covered with attractive peeling bark and clothed with oval, serrated, dark green leaves that are 2-6 in. long (5-15 cm).
 The foliage turns yellow in the fall.
 Native to woodlands in the eastern United States, Hydrangea arborescens is well suited for massing or as an accent specimen in the garden.

 • Smooth hydrangea can be grown in full sun or dappled shade (the hotter the climate, the more shade is needed) in average, medium, well-drained soils.
 Full sun is tolerated if constant moisture is provided.